 Attached is an ICF study2 detailing European efforts to both manage the near-term effects of “flight shame” and reconcile the industry’s long-term growth with the goal of carbon-neutrality.3

-ICF compares eco-taxes to “sin” taxes levied on products like tobacco and alcohol.
-The goal is to both modify consumer behavior as well as offset incurred costs.
-Each objective though, requires significant levies to be effective, partly because it takes a big financial hit to modify user behavior and partly because remedial actions, like health care and education, are so expensive.
+The ICF study compares eco-taxes to “sin” taxes levied on products like tobacco and alcohol.
+Their goal is to modify consumer behavior as well as offset incurred costs.
+Each objective though, requires significant levies to be effective, partly because it takes a big financial hit to modify user behavior, also because remedial actions, like health care and education, are so expensive.

 Eco-Taxes in the U.S.

-I believe European taxes provide a workable model for the U.S. and that the Agency is the logical candidate to administer it locally.
-It operates the region’s airports and can certify that the funds will be directed to transportation.
+The European model is workable in the U.S. and the PA is the logical candidate to administer it locally.
+It operates the region’s airports and can certify that the funds are directed to transportation.

-The NY-NJ governors should be in favor.
-Each has committed to aggressively address climate change.
-Each has cash-strapped mass-transit systems for which they’re held accountable.
+The NY-NJ Governors should be in favor.
+Each has committed to aggressively address climate change and has cash-strapped mass-transit systems for which they’re held accountable.

 Carriers have traditionally opposed airport fees, but the growing threat to their businesses should change that.

-JFK, Newark and Laguardia airports annually serve 140 million passengers.6 A $10 per passenger eco-tax would generate $1.4 billion for reinvestment within the Port District – double the revenue generated by tolls across the GWB.
-Added costs would be administrative, not capital.
+JFK, Newark and Laguardia airports annually serve 140 million passengers.6 A $10 per passenger eco-tax would generate $1.4 billion for reinvestment in transit projects across the Port District – double the revenue generated by tolls across the George Washington Bridge.

-Legally, the Agency is constrained how much it can levy in passenger facility charges (“PFC”) and for what purpose7 – it has been fined for “improperly subsidizing” non-airport-related projects.8
+Legally, the Agency is constrained how much it can levy in passenger facility charges (“PFC”) and for what purpose7 and it has been fined for “improperly subsidizing” non-airport-related projects.8

-However, unlike PFCs, the purpose of an eco-tax would not be to create infrastructure to encourage more flying.
+Unlike PFCs, however, the purpose of an eco-tax would not be to create infrastructure to encourage more flying.
 Rather to mitigate its impact on the environment.
-An eco-tax should be feasible if the PA can prevail upon carriers to raise fares and then ring-fences the proceeds into a transportation lock box.
+An eco-tax should be feasible if the PA prevails upon carriers to raise fares and then ring-fences the proceeds towards transportation.

 Restrictions comparable to PFCs apply to air freight.9 But that industry will also be held to account for emissions generated by older, less efficient fleets, retired from passenger service.10 Certainly, FEDEX is the new poster child for non-payment of taxes.11

 Awareness of aviation’s role in climate change is growing.
-The World Travel and Tourism Council designated climate change an existential threat to the industry.12 Citibank projects that the cost to offset U.S. travel could rise to $3.8 billion per year by 2025 – for economy seats alone.13
+The World Travel and Tourism Council designated climate change an existential threat to the industry.12 CitiBank projects that the cost to carbon-offset U.S. travel could rise to $3.8 billion per year by 2025 – for economy seats alone.13

-Presuming air carriers are aware, they could be motivated to overcome their traditional opposition to airport taxes.14 But, whether or not the industry acknowledges it, climate change poses a fundamental challenge to its business.
+Air carriers should be motivated to overcome their traditional opposition to airport taxes.14 But, whether or not the industry acknowledges it, climate change poses a fundamental challenge to its business.

 Ultimately, federal legislation will be required.
 Climate change, a global problem, cannot be addressed by individuals or states alone.
 Carbon-efficient mass transit is an essential part of the solution, but new funding sources, such as eco-taxes are needed.